syildizz/User-Manual-Chatbot/README.md

 ## Web Interface & Product Guide

-The chatbot is deployed on HuggingFace Spaces at [Placeholder Link](https://huggingface.co/spaces/placeholder).
+The chatbot is deployed on HuggingFace Spaces at [syildizz/User-Manual-Chatbot](https://huggingface.co/spaces/syildizz/User-Manual-Chatbot).
 The Gradio-based interface allows users to:

 - Enter technical questions about electronic devices.